About

 Status

-OSID 3K is a redesign of the specifications to solve tougher integration challenges across a broader range of service domains in both small and large-scale enterprise systems.
+OSIDs continue to be used and improved to solve the tougher integration challenges across a broad range of service domains in both small and large-scale enterprise systems.

 Updates